-My name is Karen Jolliffe and I am a versatile and experienced violinist based in Kent.
+My name is Karen Jolliffe and I am a violinist and tutor of upper strings based in Kent.

 Born in 1989, I was surrounded by music as a child, with my late father being an accomplished pianist and - later - my piano teacher and accompanist.
-I was first handed my great grandma's neglected violin from an attic aged 7.
-I later went on to achieve a first class honours degree in music studying with Carmel Kaine, and was fortunate enough to be taught and coached by musicians such as Martin Outram of the Maggini Quartet, Rachel Podger and Susie Mészáros of the Chilingirian Quartet.
+I was first handed my great grandma's neglected violin from the loft aged 7.
+I later went on to achieve a first class honours degree in music specialising in violin performance under my teacher, the late Carmel Kaine.
+I was fortunate enough to be taught and coached by musicians such as Martin Outram of the Maggini Quartet, Rachel Podger and Susie Mészáros of the Chilingirian Quartet.

-I have been working as a freelance solo, orchestral and chamber violinist for the past ten years and have played with Kent Sinfonia, Canterbury Camerata and for various festivals such as the Sacconi Festival, Deal Festival and the contempory music festival, Free Range, in my home town of Canterbury.
+I have been working as a freelance violinist for the past ten years and regularly play with Kent Sinfonia and Canterbury Camerata as well as guests leading the Canterbury Orchestra.
+I have also performed at various festivals including the Sacconi Festival, Canterbury Festival and the Free Range contemporary music series.

 I founded the Leon String Quartet in 2012, which is a professional ensemble that has performed at hundreds of events across the UK.
 Find more about the Leon Quartet at www.leonquartet.co.uk

-As a session violinist, I have recorded for television and radio including the BBC, and feature on several bands' albums, including doom metal band Famyne, and indie-pop band Coco and the Butterfields.
+As a session violinist, I have recorded for television and radio including the BBC, and feature on several bands' albums, including metal band Famyne, and folk/pop/hip hop band Coco and the Butterfields.
 I am also a keen orchestrator and arranger, and regularly produce original arrangements for Leon String Quartet.

-For the past eight years, I have enjoyed my position as a violin teacher in Canterbury, and also in Kent schools, including Highworth Grammar School, Dover Grammar School for Boys and Ashford School.
-I have also coached on the Kent Music Summer School symphony orchestra course.
+For the past nine years, I have enjoyed my position as a violin teacher at my studio in Canterbury, and also in Kent schools, including Ashford School, Highworth Grammar School and Dover Grammar School for Boys/Girls.
+I have also tutored the viola section at Kent Music Summer School symphony orchestra course at Benenden.
+Coaching string ensembles is a real passion of mine, and I run a number of string quartets and ensembles.
 I feel extremely privileged to be teaching and inspiring the next generation of young string players, but of course I equally enjoy teaching adult learners of all ages and abilities.

 I play on two violins: One from 1907 by the German luthier Henreich Heberlein Jr., kindly donated by Eric Richards in 2010, and the other a 2015 Guarneri model by Canterbury Luthier Philippe Briand.

-My bow is made by the French bow maker, Louis Simon.
+My bow is made by the French bow maker, Louis Simon a Paris.

 ©2019 by Karen Jolliffe, Violinist | Violin teacher in Canterbury